 If a student earned less aid than was disbursed, the institution would be required to return a portion of the funds and the student would be required to return a portion of the funds.
-Keep in mind that when the Title IV funds are return, the student may owe a debit balance to the institution.
+Keep in mind that when the Title IV funds and/or DOD TA Military funds are returned, the student may owe a debit balance to the institution.

 If a student earned more aid than was disbursed to him/her, the institution would owe the student a post-withdrawal disbursement which must be paid within 120 days of the student's withdrawal.

 Unsubsidized Direct Stafford Loans